 It is possible (and recommended) for network operators to identify likely compromised IoT devices by detecting and classifying outbound/crossbound TCP/23 and/or TCP/2323 activity originating from these devices, and then take steps to isolate those devices, notify their legitimate owners of the problem, and urge them to take corrective action.

-In order to inhibit scanning for vulnerable IoT devices, it is possible for broadband access network operators to implement access-control lists (ACLs) at a situationally-appropriate point in the network topology to prohibit high-port TCP traffic destined for TCP/23 and TCP/2323 on their customer access networks.
-Such policies wold typically be implemented as ingress ACLs on the coreward interfaces of broadband customer aggregation gateways.
+In order to inhibit scanning for vulnerable IoT devices, it is possible for broadband access network operators to implement access-control lists (ACLs) at a situationally-appropriate point in the network topology to prohibit high-port TCP traffic destined for TCP/23, TCP/2323, and TCP/103 on their customer access networks.
+Such policies would typically be implemented as ingress ACLs on the coreward interfaces of broadband customer aggregation gateways.
 Operators should gauge the benefits of enforcing a network access policy of this nature vs. potential negative effects, if any, and should thoroughly test any proposed anti-scanning ACLs prior to deployment.

-Recommended Actions: All relevant network infrastructure, host/application/service, and DNS Best Current Practices (BCPs) should be implemented by network operators with public-facing network infrastructure and/or Internet properties.
+All relevant network infrastructure, host/application/service, and DNS Best Current Practices (BCPs) should be implemented by network operators with public-facing network infrastructure and/or internet properties.